In-store Customer Tracking

-There are four standard methods to in-store customer tracking: wifi, mobile apps, camera, and passive network.
+There are four standard methods to in-store customer tracking: wifi, mobile apps, cameras, and passive network.
 Using a combination of in-store cameras and face analysis software, shops can now accurately assess the demographic information of its shoppers, including metrics such as age and gender.
 This core data can be collected at each stage of the customer journey, tracking shoppers (and how they interact with a store) from browsing through to checkout.
 The anonymized information is then forwarded to a central server where it is processed and analyzed.

 What are the advantages of Customer tracking?

-Not only can face analysis technology, used in in-store customer tracking, identify and classify customers, it can help retailers optimise and plan their product offerings.
+Not only can face analysis technology, used in in-store customer tracking, identify and classify customers, but it can also help retailers optimize and plan their product offerings.
 By tracking the flow of people around a store, including where they stop and where they don’t, businesses can adjust the layout or reposition stock.
 Making small, data-driven changes like these can make a store easier to navigate for shoppers, while business can be boosted by making the most of highly-trafficked areas.